Stabilization Services Sample Clauses

 Stabilization Services.
 When the medical screening examination determines that an emergency medical condition exists, HMO must pay for emergency services performed to stabilize the Member.
 The emergency physician must document these services in the Member's medical record.
 HMOs must reimburse for both the physician's and hospital's emergency stabilization services including the emergency room and its ancillary services.

 Stabilization Services.
-Services provided to Individuals who are experiencing a mental health crisis.
-These services are to be provided in the person's own home, or another home-like setting, or a setting which provides safety for the Individual and the Mental Health Professional.
-Stabilization services shall include short-term (less than two (2) weeks per episode) face-to-face assistance with life skills training and with the understanding of medication effects and side effects.
-This service includes: a) follow up to crisis services; and b) other Individuals determined by a Mental Health Professional to need additional stabilization services.
-Stabilization services may be provided prior to an intake evaluation for mental health services.
-This service may include cost for room and board.
+Services provided to individuals who are experiencing a mental health crisis must be provided in the person's own home, or another home-like setting, or a setting which provides safety for the individual and the Mental Health Professional.
+Stabilization services must include short-term (less than two weeks per episode) face-to-face assistance with life skills training, and understanding of medication effects.
+This service includes: a) follow up to crisis services; and b) other individuals determined by a Mental Health Professional to need additional stabilization services.
+Stabilization services may be provided prior to an intake evaluation for mental health services

 Stabilization Services.
 Covered Services, related to an Emergency Medical Condition, that are provided after a Member is stabilized, in order to maintain the stabilized Condition, or to improve or resolve the Member’s Condition.
 Potential Enrollee: See Potential Member.